ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 sudo make install
 sudo ldconfig
 ```
-Set environmental variables for Python so OOT Modules can be installed.
+Set environmental variables for Python so Out-Of-Tree (OOT) Modules can be installed.

 Find \{your-prefix} which is output of the following command.
 This is the prefix of where GNU Radio installs OOT Modules.
 ```